|

 will.
 As soon as you see something you want, grab it, and do

-not let go until you are paying the seller.
+not let go until you are done shopping and are paying the seller.

 - If you buy something you cannot fit into your